redhat-cop/declarative-openshift/archive/README.md

 # Declarative OpenShift

+This repository contains sets of example resources to be used with a [declarative management strategy](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/).
+Please familiarize yourself with the terminology in that document before reading on.

+The purpose of these examples is twofold:

+1. To act as supporting content for a GitOps series being written for [uncontained.io](http://uncontained.io)
+2. To serve as a starting point for establishing a GitOps practice for cluster management

+## Quickstart - Simple Bootstrap

 The simple cluster bootstrapping example shows how cluster administrators might begin managing OpenShift clusters using just `oc apply`.
 Each resource in this example carries a common label (`config.example.com/name: simple-bootstrap`) that associates it with this `project`.
 In doing this, we can manage the full lifecycle of our resources with a single command.

 ```